- 01. A Word on the Current World Health Situation and its Impact on Teachers

 Advisory roles in educational settings are perfect for ex-teachers who have a breadth of experience in the areas of curriculum knowledge and educational requirements.

-As an ex-teacher, your educational expertise will be valued, and combined with the knowledge that you're helping young people become less anxious about their futures, working as an academic adviser can be a rewarding career.
+As an ex-teacher, your educational expertise will be valued, and combined with the knowledge that you're helping young people become less anxious about their futures, working in advisory roles can be rewarding jobs for former teachers.

 10. Museum or gallery jobs